TheFrenchGhosty/TheFrenchGhostys-Ultimate-YouTube-DL-Scripts-Collection/docs/Details.md

 `--throttled-rate 100K`: For age-gated videos that are detected to be throttled, it will restart the download.

+`--check-formats`: Workaround for an edge case (see this [issue](https://github.com/yt-dlp/yt-dlp/issues/502)).

+`--concurrent-fragments 5`:  Set the number of dash/hlsnative fragments to 5 concurrent download to speed things up.

 (Audio Only Scripts) `--extract-audio`: Extract audio if it's included in a video file, otherwise don't do anything.

 `--match-filter "!is_live & !live"`: Tell yt-dlp to skip videos that are currently live on YouTube.